mickmcq/mickmcq.github.io/uxproto.md

 [The syllabus](/uxproto/syllabus.html) is the course's main document.
 Expect it to be followed to the letter.

+[A grid view](/uxproto/grid.html) of our schedule is available.
+The syllabus, however, is the source of truth.

 [The homework instructions](/uxproto/hwInstructions.html) detail what is expected of you in this course.

 ## Lectures